saavanth/color-detection/README.md

 # color-detection
-Built a Python tool with OpenCV and Pandas to detect color names from images using RGB matching.
+Built an interactive Python tool with OpenCV and Pandas to accurately detect color names using RGB matching.